 - Increase the capacity of faculty who train medical students to practice medicine in a rural setting.

-“Because we’ve had the Rural Track Pipeline Program for so many years, this grant is really about enhancing and expanding our efforts,” Quinn said.
+“Because we’ve had the Rural Scholars Program for so many years, this grant is really about enhancing and expanding our efforts,” Quinn said.

 The second grant, worth $750,000, directly addresses one contributing factor to the state’s physician shortage — not enough residency slots.
 As of 2018, Missouri had 725 residency slots for about 1,000 graduates of the state’s medical schools.
 The grant will fund the development of a new MU family medicine residency.
 Two medical school graduates will be selected each year for the residency.
 They will spend their first year training in Columbia and the next two years in Sedalia.